rovellipaolo/NinjaDroid/README.md

 ```

 ## Run:
+To execute NinjaDroid, you need `Python 3.4` or higher.

 To use NinjaDroid you just need to copy the APK package you want to analyse into the NinjaDroid directory.
 Then, launch the command:

 ```